727800350/note/latex/computer/java.md

 	}
 }
 ```
-What we've done here is create a dependency between the TextEditor and the SpellChecker.
+What we have done here is create a dependency between the TextEditor and the SpellChecker.
 In an inversion of control scenario we would instead do something like this:
 ```
 public class TextEditor {